-This year your family can kick off the holidays in super green style with a green holiday book that will help you ease holiday stress, celebrate green, and add more meaning to your holiday celebrations; all while still having fun.
+This year your family can kick off the holidays in super green style with a green holiday book that will help you ease holiday stress, celebrate green, and add more meaning to your holiday celebrations.

 This holiday season, Anna Getty—environmental advocate, writer, television personality, chef, mother, and organic living expert—helps families reduce their carbon footprint and save money without sacrificing style or tradition.
 Anna advises how to best choose a tree (real or fake?), mitigate the negative effects of necessary travel, recycle post-holiday, and more.
 She shares favorite holiday recipes for organic appetizers and homemade craft ideas such as pinecone wreaths and recycled sweater pillows.
 With inspiring photographs, extensive resources, and advice from the “Lazy Environmentalist” Josh Dorfman, Seventh Generation’s Jeffrey Hollender, and other leading eco-experts, families might just find that these tips help them stay green all year long.